If you love those sauteed mushrooms in red wine served at steakhouses, you've come to the right place. It's a simple side dish and easy to make.

 - Sprinkle with salt and cook, stirring often, until the mushrooms release their liquid, about 5 minutes.

-- Continue to saute until the liquid has almost, but not quite, evaporated.
+- Continue to saute until the liquid has almost evaporated.

 - Add the red wine and beef stock.